 The section of the Great Wall in the Gobi Desert has different rules.
 Winters will be extremely cold here, while the weather is more constant in July and August, when it can become very warm here.

-It may be very busy in the sections of the Great Wall near Beijing (like Badaling), so you will never be alone, particularly in summer and autumn.
+It may be very busy in the sections of the Great Wall near Beijing (like Badaling), so you will have the wall to yourself, particularly in summer and autumn.
 Winters can be quite cold, even during the day when temperatures will remain below zero.
 The tourist numbers will be notably lower then.

-Be sure to bring enough drinks with you, because the sun will burn relentlessly while you walk across the Great Wall.
+Be sure to bring enough drinks with you in warmer times, because the sun will burn relentlessly while you walk across the Great Wall.

 How do I get there?